Ted Cruz Says Democrats Want Texas To Be Like California, 'Right Down To Tofu, And Silicon, And Dyed Hair'

-Republican Senator from Texas, Ted Cruz, told his supporters at a rally Saturday that the Democratic Party wants to turn Texas into California, CNN reports.
+Republican Senator Ted Cruz, told his supporters at a rally Saturday that the Democratic Party wants to turn Texas into California, CNN reports.

 Cruz painted an unflattering picture of California, listing stereotypes about the citizens of the liberal state, asserting that Democrats want Texans to be just like Californians.